Skip to content

 $locationCreateStruct->hidden = true;

-Changing the main Location
+Changing the main location

-When a content item has more that one Location, one Location is always considered the main one.
-You can change the main Location using ContentService, by updating the ContentInfo with a ContentUpdateStruct that sets the new main Location:
+When a content item has more that one location, one location is always considered the main one.
+You can change the main location using ContentService, by updating the ContentInfo with a ContentUpdateStruct that sets the new main location:

 1